vittin/LessonPlan/README.md

 It's simple - just double-click on one of them.
 After click, all usages of this lesson will be hidden.
 Your preferences will be automatically save in cookie.
 You can easily restore invisible lesson too (of course without clear cookies).
+To do this:
-Click the settings icon at upper-right corner.
-Then you will see all hidden lesson.
-Clicking on any of them will restore it.
+1. Click the settings icon at upper-right corner.
+You will see all hidden lesson.
+2. Click on any lessson you want to restore.

 ![planforstudentshidden](https://cloud.githubusercontent.com/assets/9084222/16149668/b0a0d78c-3492-11e6-8f06-d0b84a3dd9db.png)